EmasXP/gaslawork/docs/Routing.md

 ## The target and the handler

-The `Route` object takes two variables:
+The `Route` object takes three variables:

 * The "route" (called "target" in the documentation for the sake of clarity).
 This is what is going to be searched for when an incoming request are being routed.
-* The "handler".
+* The "controller handler".
 When the route matches the incoming request, this defines which controller is going to be used.
+* The "action handler".
+When the route matches the incoming request, this defines which action is going to be used.
+This can also be left as `NULL` if no action method should be used.

 ## Parameters